Dieterbe/dieterblog/content/posts/fair-source.md

 I've seen people refer to Fair Source as "an alternative" to Open Source, as "an improved Open Source", and to FSL as if it is Open Source.
 I don't think it's any of these.
 Let me explain.

-First, let's pin down the term "Open Source".

-The [OSI](https://opensource.org) (Open Source Initiative) (tries to) control(s) what the term "Open Source" means via their [Open Source Definition](https://opensource.org/osd), among many other things.
-Legally, they can't actually police usage of the term since the trademark never went through ([details here](https://opensource.org/pressreleases/certified-open-source.php))
-The OSI was founded in 1998 by Eric Raymond and Bruce Perens, 2 folks that were about as authorative as it gets at that time on the subject of open source. (here's a fun [1999 O'Reilly article](https://www.oreilly.com/openbook/opensources/book/perens.html)).

-As far as I'm aware, there were no dissenting voices at the time, and the Open Source definition has never really been challenged, until very recently.
-The OSI is as authentic and legitimate as it gets, the open source definition has been widely accepted in the industry, the EU and US governments, which it collaborates with, and the developer community.
-Scott Chacon, cofounder of GitHub has suggested [redefining "open source"](https://x.com/chacon/status/1754883687668232334) but I think that would be tremendously impractical.
-Much easier to just coin and promote a new term.

-It seems the folks behind FSL/Fair Source agree: after some initial conversations about FSL using the "Open Source" term, I've seen a lot of meticulous work (e.g. [fsl#2](https://github.com/getsentry/fsl.software/issues/2) and [fsl#10](https://github.com/getsentry/fsl.software/issues/10) on how they articulate what they stand for (and thus the term Fair Source was born).
+First, we'll need to agree on what the term "Open Source" means.
+It has come under some scrutiny.
+But let's go with the OSI definition, which is also what the folks behind FSL/Fair Source seem to agree with: after some initial conversations about FSL using the "Open Source" term, they've defined their own new term and I've seen a lot of meticulous work (e.g. [fsl#2](https://github.com/getsentry/fsl.software/issues/2) and [fsl#10](https://github.com/getsentry/fsl.software/issues/10) on how they articulate what they stand for.
+See my other article, [Why does the OSI get to police what Open Source means](/posts/why-does-the-osi-get-to-police-what-open-source-means)

+The Open Source Definition debate is why I hope the Fair Source folks will file a trademark if this projects gains more traction.

-Therefore, let's stick to OSI's definition of "Open Source", which includes non-discrimination and free redistribution.
+Importantly, **OSI's definition of "Open Source" includes non-discrimination and free redistribution**.
-(by now, you'll also understand why the trademark prediction above :-)

 <br>

 When you check out code that is FSL licensed, and the code was authored: